 A description of the existing environment is provided in the original submission made on behalf of the submitter.
 This outlines the planning situation in the Operative District Plan (ODP) and Proposed District Plan (PDP) and provides an understanding of the existing land use able to be carried out on the site.
 This is considered sufficient to outline the requirements of the Environmental Values Overview described at Point 10.1.2 of the s42A Prelim Report.

-The proposed yield of the rezone would be up to 20 two hectare allotments.
+The proposed yield of the rezone is approximately 100 residential sections.

 2.2 Landscape Values and Natural Character